Signs of Stroke

 Medication can sometimes help relieve specific effects of stroke:

 Managing the Emotional Consequences

 A stroke is emotionally challenging both for patients and their families.
 The caregiver's emotions and responses to the patient are critical.
-Patients do worse when caregivers are depressed, overprotective, or not knowledgeable about the stroke.
+People do worse when caregivers are depressed, overprotective, or not knowledgeable about the stroke.
 They do best when caregivers and family are encouraging and supportive.
-Everyone benefits when patients are able to function as independently as possible to the best of their abilities.
+Everyone benefits when people are able to function as independently as possible to the best of their abilities.

 Berkhemer OA, Fransen PS, Beumer D, et al. A randomized trial of intraarterial treatment for acute ischemic stroke.
 N Engl J Med.
 2015;372:11-20.
 PMID: 25517348 www.ncbi.nlm.nih.gov/pubmed/25517348.

 Biller J, Ruland S, Schneck MJ.
 Ischemic cerebrovascular disease.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 65.